Believing in and Knowing Jesus as Our Lord and Savior

 Thoughts on Believing in Jesus and Knowing Jesus as our Lord and Savior

-I believe the highest potential of any life and the greatest blessing that can be experienced during our brief time on earth is to acknowledge and know Jesus as our Lord and Savior, but how can we accomplish or achieve this very highest possible calling of life?
+I believe the highest, the peak potential of any life and the greatest blessing that can be experienced during our brief time on earth is to believe in and know Jesus as our Lord and Savior; but how can we accomplish or achieve this very highest possible calling of life?
 The fact is that we can’t accomplish or achieve it.
 Knowing Jesus as our Lord and Savior is not something to be accomplished or achieved.
 It is a gift that must be received not through any merit on our part but by the mercy and grace of God and through faith in Jesus alone.
 “Therefore being justified by faith, we have peace with God through our Lord Jesus Christ…By grace are ye saved through faith; and that not of yourselves, it is the gift of God: Not of works, lest any man should boast.
 For we are his workmanship, created in Christ Jesus unto good works.”

 Does a change take place in the hearts and lives of those who receive God’s free gift of salvation through faith in Jesus alone?
 Oh yes, for the scripture reads that we become “his workmanship created in Christ Jesus unto good works”, and in a great sense knowing Jesus involves becoming more and more like him.
 “Ifyekeep my commandments, ye shall abide in my love; even as I have kept my Father’s commandments, and abide in his love.”